Walpole-Nornalup National Park: History

 The traditional owners of the area are the Murrum of the Minang peoples of the larger Noongar group who have inhabited the region for over 30,000 years.

 The park is named after the nearby town of Walpole which in turn honours William Walpole, who served alongside James Stirling on HMS Warspite in 1809.
 The Noongar peoples know the area as Nor-Nor-Nup, meaning the place of the black snake, which was anglicised as Nornalup.

 The explorer William Nairne Clark visited the area in 1841 and sailed up the Frankland River.
-The botanist and explorer Ferdinand von Mueller explored the area in 1877.T he Bellanger family were the first European settlers to arrive in the area in 1910, settling alongside the Frankland River and building a homestead in 1914.
+The botanist and explorer Ferdinand von Mueller explored the area in 1877.
+The Bellanger family were the first European settlers to arrive in the area in 1910, settling alongside the Frankland River and building a homestead in 1914.

 The park was first declared in 1910 when James Mitchell the Minister of Lands and Agriculture visited the area and was so impressed with the beauty that he set aside 370 ha for conservation as an A-class reserve.
 Another portion west of the Irwin Inlet was declared as a reserve in 1912 and later absorbed into the park.

 The park received 158,167 visitors through 2008–2009.